Revisiting the dynamics of Bose-Einstein condensates in a double well by deep learning with a hybrid network: Integrated Learning

-The integrated learning bases on the fractional population difference $z(t,z_0)$ in an asymmetric double-well system where $\gamma=1.0$ is assumed.
+The integrated DL bases on the fractional population difference $z(t,z_0)$ in an asymmetric double well where $\gamma=1.0$ is assumed.
 Here we set $\Lambda=8$ and treat $z_0=z(t=0)\in[-0.95,0.95]$ as a variable.
-After implementing a periodic verification of $z$ with the method of Poincar\'{e} maps (see in Supplementary Fig. S2 online) we do the learning following the procedure of Fig.{\ref{figurenew}}b.
+After implementing a periodic verification of $z$ with the method of Poincar\'{e} maps (see Fig. \ref{figureA2} in Appendix A) we do the learning following the procedure of Fig.{\ref{figurenew}}b.
 Figure {\ref{figurenew}}(a1-a3) plot similar results as Fig.\ref{figure5}(a1-a3) yet within the $(t,z_0)$ space.
-Clearly the results obtained from the integrated learning in (a3) also get a better fidelity as compared to that from direct learning [(a2)], leading to a deeply reduced relative error $\bar{\sigma}$ as presented in Fig.{\ref{figurenew}}c.
-Note that in the integrated learning we only compute partial data for estimating the frequency {\it i.e.} $N_{z_0}^{\ast}=1201$(the total number is $N_{z_0}=7601$), benefiting from the feedback mechanism.
-While it can reduce the relative error {\it i.e.} the infidelity from $10^{-1.66}$ to $10^{-2.38}$ on average by using an integrated neutral network.
+Clearly as compared to the direct DL, the results obtained from the integrated DL in (a3) have a better agreement with the numerical results shown in (a1).
+To make this discussion more quantitative, we also calculate the relative errors $\bar{\sigma}$ of two learning methods.
+From Fig.{\ref{figurenew}}c, it is clearly shown that the integrated DL method performs better than the direct DL for arbitrary $z_0$ owing to its smaller relative errors.
+Besides we observe that $\bar{\sigma}$ will increase if $|z_0|$ is enhanced because of the increasing frequency.
+In the integrated DL we only have to compute partial data for estimating the frequency {\it i.e.} $N_{z_0}^{\ast}=1201$(the total number is $N_{z_0}=7601$), benefiting from the feedback mechanism.
+While it can reduce the relative error $\bar{\sigma}$ {\it i.e.} the infidelity, from $10^{-1.66}$ to $10^{-2.38}$ on average by using an integrated neural network.